datapythonista/mnist/README.md

 It is a good database for people who want to try learning techniques and pattern recognition methods on real-world data while spending minimal efforts on preprocessing and formatting.

-There are four files available, which contain separately train and test, and images and labels.
+There are four files available, which contain separately train images, test images, train labels and test labels.

 Thanks to Yann LeCun, Corinna Cortes, Christopher J.C.
 Burges.